jkutner/jkutner.github.com/_posts/2016-05-10-jruby-ciphers.md

 This will ensure you have the latest version of [Bouncy Castle](http://www.bouncycastle.org), the cryptographic library JRuby uses.

-If you're still be having problems.
-Don't worry.
+If you're still having problems -- don't worry.
 Not all is lost.

 Before trying anything else, you'll need to capture some data about the service.
 Try invoking it outside of the JVM by running [cURL](http://curl.haxx.se) like this (I'm using httpbin.org but you'll replace it with your service's URL):